By Loryn Dion

 We traveled to BEEC for a meeting with Patti Smith and Belle Coles, two staff members of BEEC, to brainstorm some ideas for a partnership between our organizations.
 BEEC has some fantastic programs that they organize throughout the year and they are always looking for volunteers and sponsors.
 Vermont Woods Studios is hoping to help them out with one or more of these projects in the not-so-distant future.

 Although Peggy and I were there on “business,” we were able to go on a nice hike to see the amazing views of the Vermont landscape and meet a lazy little possum named “Samuel Gompers.”
 Samuel and his siblings were rescued when they were just babies after they lost their parents.
 Samuel is very happy at his home with BEEC staff and enjoys eating blueberries and Japanese Beetles!
 I’d say this was a very successful business meeting!

-If you’re interested in helping out too, the next big event that BEEC is holding their annual Hike-A-Thon.
-Last year, they raised over $1400 through the fundraiser.
 To learn more about BEEC’s projects, check out the event calendar on their Web site.

 Loryn Dion is a Marketing Assistant at Vermont Woods Studios, an online furniture gallery which showcases Vermont’s finest wood furniture.
 Follow our blog to learn about Vermont fine furniture, Vermont happenings, our mission, and our team.

 This blog is written by your friends at Vermont Woods Studios.
 Check out our Vermont made furniture and home decor online and visit our showroom and art gallery at Stonehurst, the newly restored 1800s farmhouse nestled in the foothills of the Green Mountains.